nt9142/webchat/README.md

 ```

 ## Debuging
-Both commands is necessary for debug.
+Both commands are necessary for debug.
 ### Build and Watch the source code
 ```sh
 $ npm run build-debug